 Over a defined 12 month period, men and women who sustained an incident fracture were invited to complete a detailed questionnaire regarding the fracture event, risk factors, fracture treatment and impact on lifestyle.
 This is known as the ProFrac study.

 This prospective study, initiated in 2002, demonstrated that maternal serum 25-hydroxyvitamin D (25OHD) level during late gestation was associated with infant long bone length at birth.

-We are recalling the mother-child pairs for assessment as the children in the birth cohort turn 10-11 years of age.
+We have recently recalled the mother-child pairs for assessment as the children in the birth cohort turn 10-11 years of age.
 This provides a novel opportunity to investigate the relationship between gestational vitamin D levels and important indices of childhood growth.
 This includes body size, proportions and composition, adiposity, muscle mass, bone geometry, density and estimated bone strength.

 We're also measuring the children's allergic response and behavioural development.

 The ACDI study commenced in 2015 to document the pattern of chronic disease and injury, and investigate its relationship with ageing in western Victoria.

 Drawing on new and existing data, the study will provide a platform for describing the current health status of older individuals living in the study region and form the basis for projecting the future burden of chronic disease and injury.